-Pharmacokinetic data from 28 patients who received 1 dose of LY3022855, across four different dosing regimens, were evaluated to determine the effects on LY3022855 exposure on pharmacodynamic modulation.
-Non-compartmental PK parameters stratified by dosing regimen, infusion cycle, and day of sample collection are provided in Supplementary Table

-S2.
-Mean concentration-time profiles on Cycle 1 Day 1 and Day 29 are presented in Figures 2A and 2B, respectively.
+Pharmacokinetic data from 28 patients who received ≥ 1 dose of LY3022855, across four different dosing regimens, were evaluated to determine the effects of LY3022855 exposure on pharmacodynamic modulation.
+Noncompartmental pharmacokinetic parameters stratified by dosing regimen, infusion cycle, and day of sample collection are provided in Supplementary Table S2.
+Mean concentration-time profiles on cycle 1 day 1 and day 29 are presented in Figs. 2A and B, respectively.

-Target engagement of LY3022855 was assessed by investigating circulating levels of CSF-1 and IL-34 as evidence of receptor blockade.
-We observed a rise in circulating levels of CSF-1 (Figure 2C) and IL-34 (Supplementary Figure S2) in line with LY3022855 PK.
-While an elevation of CSF-1 was observed for the duration of dosing for all dose regimens, this was reduced for the 1 mg/kg WK1245 dose compared to other doses.
+Target engagement of LY3022855 was assessed by investigating circulating levels of CSF-1 and IL34 as evidence of receptor blockade.
+We observed a rise in circulating levels of CSF-1 (Fig. 2C) and IL34 (Supplementary Fig. S2) in line with LY3022855 pharmacokinetics.
+While an elevation of CSF-1 was observed for the duration of dosing for all dose regimens, this was reduced for the 1 mg/kg WK1245 dose compared with other doses.
 The highest change in CSF-1 was observed with LY3022855 administered at a dose regimen of 100 mg QW.
-A comparable change was observed for flat dosing regimens of 100 mg Q2W compared to the weight adjusted dose of 1.25 mg/kg Q2W.
-A similar trend was also observed for IL-34.
-To investigate the pharmacodynamic effect of CSF-1R blockade with LY3022855, we examined the level of circulating pro-inflammatory monocytes (CD14^{DIM}CD16^{BR}) which rely on CSF-1R signaling for their survival (22).
-All dose groups resulted in a reduction in the level of circulating CD14^{DIM}CD16^{BR} cells after dosing.
-The suppression of the number of these CD14^{DIM}CD16^{BR} cells was maintained over the monitoring period for all doses except 1 mg/kg WK1245 which saw initial suppression then a return to baseline ratios between doses (Figure 2D).
-Correlation of PK and pharmacodynamic data suggested the dosing of LY3022855 in this study was sufficient to modulate CSF-1R signaling and reduce cells dependent on CSF-1.
+A comparable change was observed for flat dosing regimens of 100 mg Q2W compared with the weight adjusted dose of 1.25 mg/kg Q2W.
+A similar trend was also observed for IL34.
+To investigate the pharmacodynamic effect of CSF-1R blockade with LY3022855, we examined the level of circulating proinflammatory monocytes (CD14^{DIM}CD16^{BR}), which rely on CSF-1R signaling for their survival (22).
+All dose groups resulted in a reduction in the level of circulating